andresmunozit/node-js-application-development-lfw211/09_NODES_EVENT_SYSTEM/nodes-event-system.md

 // The first argument is the event namespace, in order to listen to an event this namespace has to
 // be known
-// The subsequent arguments will be passed to the listener myEmitter.emit('an-event', some, args)
+// The subsequent arguments will be passed in the same order to a listener function myEmitter.emit('an-event', some, args)

 ```